onzx0923/LIFE750_metagenomics/README.md

 3) Execute the bash scripts in the scripts/ directory sequentially to perform quality control, Kraken 2 classification, and Bracken re-estimation.

-4) Run the R visualization script to generate the final figures from the Bracken outputs.